 Various sorts of transistors can be found today.
 Common examples are:

 Small Signal and Switching Transistors: These transistors can be used for amplifying low level input signals to a relatively larger levels.
 Switching transistors are configured either to switch ON fully or switch Off fully.
 All types of transistors can be used for both the functions, that is for amplifying and switching input signals equally well.

 Power Transistor: These transistors are employed in high power amplifiers and power supplies.
 These transistors are typically Large sized and with extended metal casing to facilitate greater heat dissipation and cooling, and also for easy installation of heatsinks.

 High-Frequency: These transistors are mostly used RF based gadgets such as radios, TVs, and microwaves.
 These transistors are built with thinner base region, and have reduced body dimenions.
 The schematic symbols for the npn and pnp transistors can be witnessed below:

 This sign specifically identifies the transistor as an n-p-n device with base having a p-type material.
-On the other hand, when the arrow mark is pointing towards the base, that indicates base is made up of n-type material, and details that the emitter and collector both consist of p-type material and, as a result, the device is a pnp BJT.
+On the other hand, when the arrow mark is pointing towards the base, that indicates base is made up of n-type material, and indicates that the emitter and collector both consist of p-type material and, as a result, the device is a pnp BJT.